Country showcase · March 2026

 In 2019, Estonian soldiers deployed a tracked robot called THeMIS to a French military base in Mali.
 Built by Milrem Robotics in Tallinn, it hauled ammunition and water across lava rock in 48-degree heat, covering 1,200 kilometres over 330 hours.
 The platform worked well enough that 19 countries have since bought it.
 In January 2026, Frankenburg Technologies, another Estonian company, released footage of a guided missile destroying a Shahed-type drone mid-flight at over 1,000 km/h.
 The missile is 60 centimetres long and weighs under 2 kilograms.
 Frankenburg had been incorporated just 5 months earlier and had already raised EUR 30 million in Series A. CrystalSpace, also in Tallinn, has shipped over 200 space-qualified cameras, 4 of which flew to the Moon on the Artemis programme.
 All three companies are from a country of 1.3 million people.

 The DefenceJobs atlas tracks over 50 defence technology companies headquartered in Estonia.
 Most sit within 30 minutes of Tallinn, drawing graduates from TalTech and the University of Tartu.
-The government spent 3.4 per cent of GDP on defence in 2025 and has committed to 5.4 per cent through 2029, totalling EUR 10 billion in procurement over 4 years.
+The government spent 3.4 % of GDP on defence in 2025 and has committed to 5.4 per cent through 2029, totalling EUR 10 billion in procurement over 4 years.
 A 200-hectare defence industry park is under construction in Parnu County.
 SmartCap, a state-backed fund, has EUR 100 million to deploy into defence companies, and Darkstar became one of the first European VCs willing to invest directly in military hardware.

 Ground robotics